-Always offer your right hand for a handshake, unless there is an obvious reason why you should use your left, e.g. if either party’s right hand is injured.
-Also, if your palm is damp, pat it down as discreetly as possible because no one wants to grab a sweaty hand.
+Always offer your right hand for a handshake, unless there’s an obvious reason why you need to use your left, e.g. if either party’s right hand is injured.
+Also, if your palm is damp, pat it down as discreetly as possible because no one wants to grab a sweaty palm.

 5. Glad to be here?

-A handshake indicates that we want to interact with the other person and our whole approach should give the same signal.
+A handshake indicates that we want to interact with the other person and our whole approach should give the same message.
 Take your left hand out of your pocket, maintain eye contact and smile, if appropriate.
-Introduce yourself, if this is the first time you are meeting someone, or else greet them by their name and say something relevant to the circumstances.
+Introduce yourself, if this is the first time you’re meeting someone, or greet them by their name.

 6. Power game

 Your fingers should grip the other person’s palm and your handshake should be firm but not bone-crushing.
-In a business or political context, this entire ritual takes on a symbolic meaning so, unless you want to appear as overpowering or intimidating, do not use your left hand to “cup” the handshake or pat the person’s shoulder.
+In a business or political context, this entire ritual takes on a symbolic meaning so, unless you want to appear intimidating, don’t use your left hand to “cup” the handshake or pat the person’s shoulder.